-- A. Remove surface debris at areas of construction. - C. Clear site of plant life and grass, at areas of construction. - D. Remove trees and shrubs as indicated or at areas of construction. - E. Remove root system of trees and shrubs indicated to be removed. - F. Topsoil excavation as required and indicated areas of construction.
+- A. Remove surface debris.

+- C. Clear site of plant life and grass.

+- D. Remove trees and shrubs.

+- E. Remove root system of trees and shrubs.

+- F. Topsoil excavation.

 1.02 REGULATORY REQUIREMENTS

 - A. Conform to applicable local codes and ordinances for disposal of debris, burning debris on site, use of herbicides, etc. - B. Coordinate clearing Work with utility companies as required.